usgs/wdfn-blog/content/exploredownload.md

 Groundwater Watch](https://groundwaterwatch.usgs.gov/Default.asp).
 The
 Groundwater Watch map interface helped Dania realize there were many groundwater sites monitored by the USGS and chose a few sites to add to her research dataset.
-Diana downloaded observations from Groundwater Watch and imported those into Excel so she could correlate water-level observations with sea-level observations.
+Dania downloaded observations from Groundwater Watch and imported those into Excel so she could correlate water-level observations with sea-level observations.
 Dania says "there's so much we don't know about how sea level rise will affect real people on the